What Are The Steps Involved in Processing The Payroll

 | Reviewed by Gaurav Mehra

-Payroll processing in the UK involves collecting employee data, calculating pay and deductions, submitting Real Time Information (RTI) to HMRC, and paying employees and taxes on time.
+Payroll processing in the UK involves collecting employee information, calculating wages and deductions, submitting payroll data to HMRC, and ensuring employees are paid accurately and on time.

 Key Takeaways

-• Employers must submit payroll data to HMRC using RTI on or before each payday.
+• Employers must submit Real Time Information (RTI) to HMRC on or before payday.

 • Payroll includes Income Tax, National Insurance, pension contributions, and statutory payments.

-• Employers must keep payroll records for at least 3 years to comply with HMRC regulations.
+• Businesses must maintain payroll records for at least 3 years to comply with HMRC regulations.

-• Late submissions or incorrect payroll can result in penalties and interest charges.
+• Incorrect payroll submissions or missed deadlines can result in penalties and interest charges.

 An Insight Into Payroll in The UK